idsc2026/idsc2026.github.io/_pages/wrap-up.md

 </div>

 #### 🏛️ Expert Judges Evaluation Feedbacks
-The validation logs in *IDSC2026_ Stage 2 Grand Final Stage Score (Responses) (3).xlsx* detail all of the explicit positive feedback logged by the Expert Judges during the live testing and technical deployment checks:
+The validation logs in the Final Stage Judge Feedback Form detail all of the explicit positive feedback logged by the Expert Judges during the live testing and technical deployment checks:
 *   **On Bioinformers (1st Place):** *"Delivers an exceptionally rigorous approach to Brain-Computer Interface (BCI) technology for ALS patients.
 The team successfully addressed a major clinical bottleneck: the need for daily BCI recalibration.
 Brilliant presentation, and the models are highly feasible for direct clinical usage.
 Tunable thresholds are present to modify sensitivity distributions seamlessly."*
 *   **On GAMA-BCI (2nd Place):** *"Presents a highly sophisticated, multimodal approach to ALS communication by fusing EEG and eye-tracking data.
 Their standout triumph is the design of an uncertainty-aware safety gate and their rigorous zero-shot evaluation on actual ALS patients, which beautifully bridges the gap between algorithmic accuracy and clinical trust.
 Includes excellent ERP biomarker mapping comparing target vs non-target response frequencies inline with reference distributions."*
 *   **On Ventriculearn-11 (5th Place):** *"The team excels in translating physiological realities into smart data science decisions, brilliantly targeted the exact metric primary care physicians care about.
 By achieving a 94.5\% NPV, the model safely cleared 69 healthy patients, successfully achieving their goal of providing safe 'discharge confidence' to front-liner Medical Officers.
 Lead-spatial attention layers independently mapped onto target electrophysiologist clinical regions flawlessly."*